 Let’s start with the basics.
 Your Square One policy is comprehensive.
 That means it insures against everything except for a list of exclusions.
 We’ll go over the list, but first we’ll take a look at the things your insurer requires of you.
 Then we’ll cover deductibles and how to make a claim.

 There’s a lot to cover here, so if you’re curious about a specific part of your policy, use the links below to skip ahead.

 Buying insurance isn’t like buying a candy bar.
 Firstly, not everyone can buy insurance.
 If the risk is too great, insurance providers can simply refuse coverage.
 Secondly, buying insurance requires something from you in return.
 Not only must you provide your insurer with details upon your application, but if they accept your application, then there are certain situations where you are required to contact them to provide information.

-At Square One, we let you choose the coverage that suits your needs.
-Optional coverage is available for specialty property, such as jewellery, watches, fine arts and collectibles.
+- Proof of value: At Square One, we let you choose the coverage that suits your needs.
+Optional coverage is available for specialty property, such as jewellery, watches, fine arts and collectables.
 If you select coverage for specialty property, then you must provide proof of the item’s value before you submit a claim.
 If you don’t, then the amount you receive for your lost or damaged property will be limited to $3,000-$6,000 depending on the item.

 That’s it!
 Pretty simple, right?
 Now, let’s look at some of the things that your policy doesn’t cover.

 What is the point of comprehensive insurance if it comes with a list of exclusions?
 Good question.
 There are three main reasons that insurers refuse to cover certain things.